axel-denis/Workshop-Blender-Modelisation/README.md

 Selections modes are cross compatibles to the smaller ones, let me explain.
 If you select a face in face mode, you can switch back to edge or vertex mode, because a face is the "largest" selection possible.
 On the other hand, if you select only one edge or one vertex, switching to face mode will discard your actual selection.
 Know that `CTRL-Z` incudes the selection, so if you discard something at one point, you can `CTRL-Z` it back.
+Use `TAB` to enter and exit the Edition Mode

 #### Let's do it
 Edition mode enables you to shape your mesh the way you want with the help of a lot of tools. *If you want to test what I am going to say, why not create a new mesh and test edition mode on it ?*